Justin-Credible/nintendo-vs-frontend/README.md

 Each side can play its own game independently (two players on each side) or both sides can play a four player game (e.g. Gauntlet, TMNT).

 This repository contains all of the software and docs you'll need to assemble a replica of my cabinet.

+You can read more about the cabinet [here](http://justin-credible.net/2016/10/21/nintendo-vs/)  or see a video of the frontend in action [here](https://youtu.be/zIqEkgNy3qg).

 ![banner](assets/photos/banner.jpg)